HzaCode/DP2_BeginnersGuide/docs/source/Select Attachments.md

 # Select Attachments

-In this tutorial, we'll  demonstrate how to effectively use Jexter for HTML attachments data extraction.
+In this tutorial, we'll demonstrate how to effectively use Jexter for HTML attachment data extraction.
 This process is briefly introduced in our [DP2 for Beginners](Jexter%20Configuration：Extracting%20Drug%20Information%20in%20'detail_step'.md) guide, especially for extracting detailed information from HTML.

 Here is a simplified HTML page example containing the product details section, which includes images, contact information, the official website link, and the company logo.